danieljancar/hangbuddies/README.md

 ```

 > [!Important]
-> Make sure you run `npm install:all` (Node > 20) before doing any work, so all tools and hooks are working.
+> Make sure you run `npm run install:all` (Node > 20) at root before doing any work, so all tools and hooks are working.

 ## Configuration